joerogers12/LavaGrow/Documentation/SoftwareBrainstorm.md

 - React seems to be the best choice for future scalability and integration with mobile devices

 Phase 1:
+- Learn the basics of React to begin the project
-- Create a grid layout in QT with the ability to input sizes and titles
+- Create a grid view of some type for planning crops